zapbampow/bggStats/remix/README.md

   - [x] { id: number; name: string; username: string }
   - [x] use this to display list of possible players in player select

+## Design
+- try out a glassmorphism design with floating meeples in the background.

 ## What this app doesn't do
 - Keep everything totally in sync.
 If you go back and update data that's already stored in the app, then it won't know about those updates.
 It only goes and gets your newest plays.